kpeara/heroes-app/README.md

 # heroes-app

 The Heroes App.
-Allows you add information about your favourite heroes.
+Allows you to add information about your favourite heroes.
-Basically this project turned into a more powerful todo list.
-However, this utilizes an API (called the Heroes API) that allows for CRUD operations to be applied to this data.

-You can add, remove, edit and control the order of your heroes:
+What started off looking like a fancier todolist has turned into a application that actually modifies data (data which is stored in a SQLite3 database) and applies CRUD operations to said data.
+It does these operations through an API called the heroes API!

+This app is just one piece of a larger microservice that I hope to updated and expand.

+Screencaps:

 <p align="middle">
 <img src="./images/view.png" height=500>